39 Whole muscle contraction

 A single neuron that innervates several muscle fibers

-Figure 30.4- Motor Unit: A motor unit is a single motor neuron and the muscle fibers innervated by that neuron.
+Figure 39.3- Motor Unit: A motor unit is a single motor neuron and the muscle fibers innervated by that neuron.

+As previously discussed, the contraction of skeletal muscle fibers is triggered by signaling from a motor neuron.
+Each muscle fiber is innervated by only one motor neuron, but a single motor neuron can innervate multiple muscle fibers.
+A motor unit is defined as a single motor neuron and all of the muscle fibers it innervates (Figure 39.3).
 The size of a motor unit dictates its function.
 A small motor unit, composed of a motor neuron and only a few muscle fibers, permits very fine motor control of a muscle.
 For example, the extraocular eye muscles have thousands of muscle fibers with every 5 – 10 fibers supplied by a single motor neuron; this allows for exquisite control of eye movements so that both eyes can quickly focus on an object.
 Small motor units are also involved in the many fine movements of the fingers and thumb of the hand for grasping, texting, etc.

 Large motor units have more muscle fibers per neuron than small motor units.
 Larger motor units are concerned with simple, or “gross,” movements, such as moving parts of the body against gravity.
 The large motor units of the thigh muscles or back muscles, where a single motor neuron will supply thousands of muscle fibers in a muscle, are representative of this type of activity.

 Most muscles in the human body have a mixture of small and large motor units which gives the nervous system a wide range of control over the muscle.
 The smaller motor units in a muscle have motor neurons that are more excitable.
 Initial activation of these smaller motor units results in a relatively small degree of tension generated in a muscle.
 As more strength is needed, larger motor units are enlisted to generate more tension.
 This process of bringing on additional motor units to produce more tension is known as recruitment.
-This process allows a muscle such as the biceps brachii to pick up a feather with minimal force generation versus picking up a heavy weight which requires a much greater amount of force generation.
+This process allows a muscle such as the biceps brachii to pick up a feather with minimal force generation versus picking up a heavy weight, which requires a much greater amount of force generation.

 When necessary, the maximal number of motor units in a muscle can be recruited simultaneously, producing the maximum force of contraction for that muscle, but this cannot last for very long because of the energy requirements to sustain the contraction.
 To prevent complete muscle fatigue, motor units are generally not all simultaneously active, but instead some motor units rest while others are active, which allows for longer muscle contractions.
 The nervous system thus uses recruitment as a mechanism to efficiently utilize a skeletal muscle.